gin66/tokio-socks5/README.md

 It shall be: A multi-server and multi-client vpn to internet showing up as socks5-proxy on client side

 The tokio-socks5 project has been used as a starter for the implementation.
+After having time have been wasted to figure out, how to implement this application with futures, finally this has been given.
+Instead of rust now the language pony is in use.
+This actor system is much more understandable and high performance is expected for this implementation

 [![Build Status](https://travis-ci.org/gin66/uservpn-socks5.svg?branch=mba)](https://travis-ci.org/gin66/uservpn-socks5)